There is a longer, more generalised, version on page 6

 As with most things Apple and particularly iChat there are in fact several ways of doing this:-

-Ok so iChat is up and running with your Real Name or Screen Name across the top (It is a drop down since ichat 4 to change between the two) but no Buddies and you want to add them.
+Ok so iChat is up and running with your Real Name or Screen Name across the top (click on it to toggle between the two) but no Buddies and you want to add them.

-To be clear, these are AIM valid Buddy Names added to the Buddy List that logs in to AIM - as the Bonjour List uses your other Mac's (Or Macs on your LAN) Address Books to say who is On-Line when they have iChat open.
-Jabber lists are also different.
+To be clear these are AIM valid Buddy Names to the Buddy List that logs in to AIM - as the Rendezvous one uses your other Mac's (Or Macs on your LAN) Address Books to say who is On-Line when they have iChat open.

 At the bottom of the Buddy List are several buttons and the + one is the one that opens the Add Buddy dialogue windows.

-Adding the "Real Name" (First Name, Last Name) will Add the contact to your Address Book as well.
+I have partially filled this one in with a spoof Screen Name.
+Adding the "Real Name" will Add the contact to your Address Book as well.

-This will then Add the Buddy to the Buddy List. iChat will display the Address Book Name as first choice (like John in the Second pic in this panel) and if it does not have any Address Book info then it will display the Screen Name in the Buddy List.
+This will then Add the Buddy to the Buddy List. iChat will display the Address Book Name as first choice (like Tony in the Second pic in this panel) and if it does not have any Address Book info then it will display the Screen Name in the Buddy List (as appleu3test02 is displayed in the top pic of this section)

-Apple are not the only ones that have such an arrangement with AIM to use email type IDs as Screen Names and you may find certain Buddies tell you their Screen Name is in the format of Username@someISPemail.com as AIM type names.
+Apple are not the only ones that have such an arrangement with AIM and you may find certain Buddies tell you their Screen Name is in the format of Username@someISPemail.com as AIM type names.

-Anyway I digress (again) slightly.
-When the text is dark because the right window is the front one then you can select the line.
-If a Chat window of any sort (Text, Audio or Video) to just one Buddy is open then the Add Buddy line will have the Buddy's name as well - and greyed out if already added.
-Whichever is displayed can be selected/used direct from the Menu or use the keystrokes shown in the picture of Shift + Apple/ Command key + the A key (⇑ + or ⌘ + A).
+Anyway I digress (again) slightly and when the text is dark because the right window is the front one then you can select the line.
+Or use the keystrokes shown in the picture of Shift + Apple/ Command key + the A key (⇑ + or ⌘ + A).
+A Previously Added Buddy will show (as firstname.lastname@example.org does in this picture) as greyed out.

 This is a simple question of dragging the Name from the Participants Drawer to the Buddy List to invoke the Add Buddy windows.